-The second most important part of watering your air plants is properly drying them afterwards.
-It is very important to lay your air plants out on a dish towel on their side or upside down to let them dry completely.
-This is especially important for the larger species like Xerographica, Streptophylla, and Sparkler.
-They should be fully dry to the touch within 2 hours after their bath.
-Do not return your air plants to terrariums and vases until they are completely dry.
-Watering plants and then immediately placing them inside an enclosure may cause rot to develop in your plant.
-If you follow these simple watering instructions you will have happy and healthy air plants.
+The second most important part of watering your air plants is properly drying them afterward.
+Lay your air plants on a dish towel or drying rack on their side or upside down to dry completely.
+This is especially crucial for larger, Xeric species like Xerographica, Streptophylla, and Sparkler.
+They should feel fully dry within a couple hours after their soak.
+Do not return your air plants to terrariums or on display until they're completely dry.
+Placing wet plants inside an enclosure can lead to rot.

 My Tillandsia is in a wood ornament with a little painted bird perched Olin it, in short, I can’t let the root soak on a paper towel since it’s already in something permanent.
 So how do I dry it after soaking it?